Koenkk/zigbee2mqtt/docs/integration/home_assistant.md

     topic: 'hass/status'
     payload: 'offline'
 ```
+Mind you that if you want to use the embedded broker of Home Assistant you have to [follow this guide](https://www.home-assistant.io/docs/mqtt/broker#embedded-broker).

 Zigbee2mqtt is expecting Home Assistant to send it's birth/will
 messages to `hass/status`.
 Be sure to add this to your `configuration.yaml` if you want